Fiery squirrel: Distribution

-Habitat and Behaviour
+Habitat and behaviour

-It is likely found in closed-canopy lowland rainforest, either primary old-growth woodland as well as disturbed secondary growth, in the southern part of the upper Orinoco drainage.
+Fiery squirrels are found mainly in closed-canopy lowland rainforest, either primary old-growth woodland or disturbed secondary growth, in the southern part of the upper Orinoco drainage.

+Fiery squirrels are highly arboreal and spend most of their time foraging high within the canopies of dense tree cover, which makes their behavior difficult to observe.
 The behaviour of this particular taxon is presumably similar to Hadrosciurus igniventris ssp. igniventris; diurnal, territorial and solitary, arboreal and found at all heights from canopy to ground level, building large and well-hidden spherical nests in trees, and feeding on the large nuts of Attalea palm, as well as other tree nuts, fruit, and beetle grubs.

 Similar species

 The range is not sympatric with other large squirrels.
 Hadrosciurus igniventris ssp. igniventris, which occurs to the south and east of its range and is most similar to it, is distinguished by having a red abdomen and lacking conspicuous lighter-coloured patches of fur behind the ears.
 Hadrosciurus igniventris ssp. cocalis has a yellowish-orange abdomen and has conspicuous orange patches behind the ears.